userfront/userfront-core/README.md

 The Userfront Core JavaScript library is intended for use in frontend applications.

-The library must always be initialized with a project or tenant ID, after which it can be used for the following:
+The library must always be initialized with an account or tenant ID, after which it can be used for the following:

 - **Authentication**: signup, login, logout, and password reset tasks.
 These are useful for building your own custom forms and auth flows.
 - **Tokens**: read the user's access and ID tokens.